stainlesteel/sg_api.py/README.md

 # sg_api.py
 An API wrapper for the Squid Game API.

-A simple way to extract JSON content from [the Squid Game API](https://github.com/stainlesteel/squid-game-api) You can either get character content or episode content, and filter out specific key:value pairs.
+A simple way to extract JSON content from [the Squid Game API](https://github.com/stainlesteel/squid-game-api).

+You can either get character content or episode content, and filter out specific key:value pairs.

 ## Warning

 Some JSON files you fetch may have invalid headers leading to an error.
-If this occurs, open an issue on the GitHub (above).
+If this occurs, open an issue on the GitHub.

 ## Usage
 ```python